-$\label{eq:communication} Vitess\ supports\ both\ MySQL\ protocol\ and\ gRPC\ for\ communication\ between\ client\ and\ Vitess\ and\ uses\ gRPC\ for\ communication\ between\ Vitess\ servers.\ By\ default,\ Vitess\ does\ not\ use\ SSL.$
+Vitess supports both MySQL protocol and gRPC for communication between client and Vitess and uses gRPC for communication between Vitess servers.
+By default, Vitess does not use SSL.

 Also, even without using SSL, we allow the use of an application-provided CallerID object.
-It allows unsecure but easy to use authorization using Table ACLs.
+It allows unsecured but easy to use authorization using Table ACLs.

-See the Transport Security Model document for more information on how to setup both of these features, and what command line parameters exist.
+See the TLS example for more information on how to set up both of these features, and what command line parameters exist.

 Topology Service configuration Vttablet, vtgate and vtctld need the right command line parameters to find the topology service.
-First the topo_implementation flag needs to be set to one of zk2, etcd2, or consul.
+First the topo\implementation flag needs to be set to one of zk2, etcd2, or consul.
 Then they're all configured as follows:

-- The topo_global_server_address contains the server address / addresses of the global topology service. - The topo_global_root contains the directory / path to use.
+- The topo\global\server\address contains the server address / addresses of the global topology service. - The topo global root contains the directory / path to use.